taimoorrana0/blog.github.io/_posts/2019-03-04-the-memecoin-thesis.markdown

 Plain utility tokens give people a rational way to calculate its valuation.
 But you don't want to people to be rational!
 You need them to be irrational!
 That's how kickstart the meme and imbue it with value!

-And just to spread my contribution to the Litecoin meme:

 <blockquote class="twitter-tweet tw-align-center" data-theme="light"><p lang="en" dir="ltr">You shall not crucify mankind upon a cross of Bitcoin.<a href="https://twitter.com/search?q=%24LTC&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$LTC</a></p>&mdash; Sunny Aggarwal (@sunnya97) <a href="https://twitter.com/sunnya97/status/1099753206576406528?ref_src=twsrc%5Etfw">February 24, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>